Berkey filtered drinking water

 We decided to order the Big Berkey rather than the Berkey Light that Crystal had gotten, since the prices were comparable.
 We were more comfortable with stainless steel than plastic for health reasons, and we also wanted something very durable.
 And while I would never pay extra money just for a "look", the stainless steel is beautiful!!
 (You can see in the photo at the top of this page how shiny and pretty it is!)

 Our order was placed, amounting to $225.
-This included free shipping, along with a free gift of our choice, and we chose the arsenic and fluoride filters.
+This included free shipping, along with a free gift of our choice (Update from 2012: More Than Alive no longer offers a free gift with Berkey purchases.), and we chose the arsenic and fluoride filters.
 From the moment I clicked on "submit", I started counting down the days until we could stop buying jugs of water at the grocery store!

 However, we were informed that Berkeys were on backorder everywhere -- including the company with which we had placed our order, MoreThanAlive.com.